 Bottles of wine produced in the United States have labels that can offer us useful information.
 Understanding which information is important and which isn’t can be a daunting task, so we’re here to make it simple for you.
-Whether you’re considering a wine from Napa Valley or New Jersey, the following article will provide you with the answers to make informed purchasing decisions.
+Whether you’re considering a wine from Napa Valley or New Jersey, the following article will provide you with the answers to make informed purchasing decisions when buying wines online.

 What’s the Appellation?

 In the context of wine, the term “appellation” refers to a distinct geographical area.
 U.S. appellations of origin may be defined as a country, multiple states (up to 3), a single state, multiple counties (up to 3), a single county, or an American Viticultural Area (AVA).
 Domestic wine labels will indicate an appellation of origin, and according to federal law, at least 75% of the grapes used to make a wine must have been grown in the appellation listed.
 Federal law requires that wines stating an American Viticultural Area (AVA) on their labels must contain at least 85% grapes grown within the AVA, though individual states may have stricter standards.

 A vintage date is the year in which grapes were harvested to make a wine.
 If this year is shown on a label, the appellation of origin must also be displayed.
 At least 85% of the grapes must have come from the year stated, except in the case of labels bearing an AVA, which require a minimum of 95%.

 Wines can be made from a single grape variety or a blend of different ones.
 Labels that state a grape variety (i.e. Cabernet Sauvignon) require that the wine be comprised of at least 75% of that variety.
 Blends are made from more than one variety and are not required to list them on labels.

 What’s “Estate Bottled?”